 For more information and resources on this portion, click here.

-Alex's Mitzvah Project
+Jarrod's Mitzvah Project

 For example, for my mitzvah project I tutored 6th graders who were struggling with math.
 It was a great experience for me because I helped the kids by explaining things a little differently than they were used to.
 I wasn’t sure why the teacher, Ms. Zirkel, wasn’t able to get the kids to understand the first time, but I realized, people may all need to learn differently.
 Some need to fully understand “why am I putting these two numbers together?”
 While others can just take the two numbers multiply and get the correct answer without understanding the full concept.
 They may or may not have patience or interest, or time for why.
 I think that the kids need to first always Think in math before they Do.
 Yes you can just multiply and divide, carry the two yada Yada yada.
 But if you know why you’re doing the math you’ll better understand it.
 What I noticed is that a lot of kids were trying to take shortcuts and putting wrong numbers together.
 When I told them to step back and think about each part of the problem and take their time, it usually really helped.
 They were doing without thinking, which caused them believe that they couldn’t do the work.
 It’s important to realize when you're being either too much of a thinker or a doer.
 If you're able to take a step back and think at least a little before you act, you will achieve more in life.